lebriggs/laura_website_2/content/blog/pkghandling/index.md

 - **Embedding:** <br>
 By embedding a Gist, I can display my code in a readable and interactive format directly within my blog post.
 If I update the Gist file, the revisions are automatically shown in the blog post where I embedded the script.
 This means that I only need to maintain the code in one place.

+### Show Me The Code

+You can access the the script by clicking on the (R SCRIPT) button which is located just below the date at the top of the page.
+The link will take you to a GitHub Gist page.

-Below is the embedded Gist for the package handling script:
+Alternatively, here is the embedded Gist for the package handling script:

 <script src="https://gist.github.com/lebriggs/736ff4f9afd5e133b6aaa4b76cabd53f.js"></script>